spica-engine/spica/README.md

 ## How It Works

 We are trying to reduce development time for fast-paced projects and startups.
 Also we want to give a platform where the backend developers enjoy while developing robust projects.
-You can use Spica as a backend engine as well as a headless CMS
+You can use Spica as a backend engine as well as a headless CMS.

+To use Spica as a **backend engine**:
+1. Prepare your data models in **Bucket Module**, REST API and GraphQL API will be generated automatically
+2. Add rules to each bucket as an entry level security layer
+3. Create custom policy for your project user roles
+4. Apply your logic with **cloud functions**
+5. Add **custom dashboards** for the business managers

 To use Spica as a **Headless CMS**:
 1. Prepare your data models in **Bucket Module**, REST API and GraphQL API will be generated automatically